GageAmes/Azure-Logic-Apps-Fortnite-Tutorial/README.md

         curl --request POST --data '{"action":"subscribe","email":"example@example.com","player":"ValkyraeXD"}' --header "Content-Type: application/json" "the-url-of-your-logic-app"
         ```
 1. Close the Logic Apps Designer using the **X** in the top right corner of the blade.
-1. Choose  **Refresh**  at the top of the FortniteNotifier Logic App overview blade.
+1. Choose  **Refresh**  at the top of the Logic App overview blade.
-1. Under the  **Run history** section of the FortniteNotifier Logic App overview blade, find the most recent run of the Logic App.
+1. Under the  **Run history** section of the Logic App overview blade, find the most recent run of the Logic App.
 Click its row to view a visualization of the executed workflow.
 1. Optionally, use [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to browse to the <*your-name*>fortnitedata Storage Account and verify an entity was added to the **subscriptions** table.

 ## Configure the FortniteNotifier Logic App